 10.4.1 It is proposed that Members should review the risk register set out as Appendix 1, confirming that risks have been appropriately identified and assessed and that appropriate measures are in place to manage the risks effectively.
-Members may wish to challenge the Portfolio Holder and the Democratic Services Management Team on these aspects and assure themselves that their risk register is a robust document for managing the risks facing the service.
+Members may wish to challenge the Portfolio Holder and the Chief Executive's Office Service Management Team on these aspects and assure themselves that their risk register is a robust document for managing risks facing the service.